Centers & Institutes

 The ANSERS Institute provides an environment for innovation and change in special education through exemplary teaching, creative research and community outreach.
 The ANSERS Institute works in conjunction with the TCU laboratory schools, Starpoint and KinderFrogs, to create and coordinate professional development opportunities for local teachers, informational sessions for parents and learning experiences for students interested in becoming special education teachers.
 ANSERS faculty also conducts research focused on improving academic and social outcomes for students with disabilities in public and private school settings.
 The ANSERS Institute is striving to explore and understand how to best meet the needs of children with disabilities.

-The TCU TRiO Programs, funded through the U.S. Department of Education and Texas Christian University, have been a vital part of the TCU campus and Fort Worth community for the past forty-four years.
+The TCU TRIO Programs, funded through the U.S. Department of Education and Texas Christian University, have been a vital part of the TCU campus and Fort Worth community for many years.
 TCU’s programs are comprised of three separate programs that all serve to foster the academic growth and progression of students from high school to entry into PhD Programs.
 The Student Support Services program provides academic support to 160 eligible TCU undergraduates.
 The Ronald E. McNair program provides 28 TCU undergraduates, classified at the junior and senior level the opportunity to pursue research and prepare for entry into post-baccalaureate programs leading to the attainment of a PhD.